artless-soul/cap-event-handler-transactions/README.md

    ==> Some changes from logBeforeBooksUpdate are committed

 5. Transaction behaviour in the 'on' handler error
--   a. comment the code in srv/lib/common-service.ts, checksBeforeUpdate that rejects request
+-   a. comment the code in srv/lib/common-service.ts, checksBeforeUpdate() that rejects request
      - line 14 req.reject('Some before update error happened');
 -   b.
-Uncomment the code in srv/lib/common-service.ts, checksBeforeUpdate that rejects request
+Uncomment the code in srv/lib/common-service.ts, onBooksUpdate() that rejects request
      - line 35 // req.reject('Some ON update error happened');

 -   tests/test.http -->